Warne Shield & Cockburn Cup

 Refer to TCYC moorings information

-The Warne Shield is a club trophy with a interesting history.
-The Warne family of Singapore, who owned property at Mandurah, donated the original shield.
+The Warne Shield is a Club trophy with a interesting history.
+The Warne family of Singapore, who owned property in Mandurah, donated the original shield.

 Their land was on the south side of the eastern end of the old bridge, where the Police Station and a retirement village are now situated.